 Our retail operations segment consists primarily of direct sales to consumers through our company-operated stores and through digital channels.
-In June 2020, we commenced the restructuring of our retail operations, including the closure of the Wilsons Leather, G.H.
+In fiscal 2021, we restructured our retail operations, including the closure of our Wilsons Leather, G.H.
 Bass and Calvin Klein Performance stores.
-The closure of these stores was completed during fiscal 2021.
 After completion of the restructuring, our retail operations segment consists of our DKNY and Karl Lagerfeld Paris stores, as well as the digital channels for DKNY, Donna Karan, Karl Lagerfeld Paris, G.H.
 Bass, Andrew Marc and Wilsons Leather.